What is dementia?

 Other brain problems that can cause dementia include:

 Blocked blood vessels in the brain (as from a stroke Stroke A stroke is a sudden brain problem that happens when a blood vessel in your brain either gets blocked or breaks open and bleeds.
-Part of your brain stops getting blood.
-Brain tissue that doesn't... read more or hardening of the arteries Atherosclerosis In people with atherosclerosis, patchy deposits of fatty material (atheromas or atherosclerotic plaques) develop in the walls of medium-sized and large arteries, leading to reduced or blocked... read more )
+As with all organs in the body, the brain needs oxygen and nutrients... read more or hardening of the arteries Atherosclerosis In people with atherosclerosis, patchy deposits of fatty material (atheromas or atherosclerotic plaques) develop in the walls of medium-sized and large arteries, leading to reduced or blocked... read more )

 Disorders that damage brain cells, for example, Parkinson disease Parkinson Disease (PD) Parkinson disease is a brain disease that causes you to slowly lose control of your movements.
 It can cause shaking (tremors), stiff muscles, slow movements, and problems with your balance.... read more and dementia with Lewy bodies Dementia With Lewy Bodies and Parkinson Disease Dementia Dementia with Lewy bodies is progressive loss of mental function characterized by the development of Lewy bodies in nerve cells.
 Parkinson disease dementia is loss of mental function characterized... read more